komish/pardon/README.md

 This application has no external dependencies.

+## Python Version

+This package should work Python 3.x

 ## Purpose

 This project was built as a personal learning exercise in Python packaging standards and processes.